ansresearch/exposing-the-csi/README.md

 The keypoints files are in the `video_keypoints` directory in this repository.
 They do **not** contain personal information about the candidates, but can be used to re-create an anonymized video ground truth of the experiments showing how the candidates are moving.

-In the following, we report the instructions to generate the videos.
+- > Note #1: Keypoints for static activities (like sitting or laying down) are not included in this repository because there is no movement to show.
-Keypoints for static activities (like sitting or laying down) are not included in this repository because there is no movement to show.
+- > Note #2: Unfortunately, videos for activities A and B for the scenario S3 are missing due to a data pre-processing issue.

 ### Instructions to generate the videos